HeuristNetwork/heurist-map/README.md

 A future server-side conversion service for SHP and KML should preferably emit a stable `feature.id`.
 The client-side fallback remains useful for arbitrary third-party GeoJSON.

+## Architecture documentation

+See [`ARCHITECTURE.md`](ARCHITECTURE.md) for the initialization workflow, class hierarchy, and current architectural boundaries.